Dispatch (video game): Critical reception

-Dispatch received "universal acclaim" according to review aggregator website Metacritic.
-OpenCritic determined that 94% of critics recommended the game.
+Dispatch received "generally favorable" reviews according to review aggregator website Metacritic.
+OpenCritic reported that 97% of critics recommended it.

-Game Informers Ben Reeves praised the game's narrative and choices.
-Gamekults Kelmazad enjoyed the game's art, gameplay, writing, and cast, but noted the jokes becoming tired.
-GameSpots Jordan Ramée enjoyed the game's writing, visuals, acting, and challenge, but noted a lack of narrative consequence.
-IGNs Sarah Thwaites praised the game's writing and cast, but felt a lack of thrill with the hacking mini-games.
-PC Gamers Fraser Brown lauded the characters and writing, but wished for more interactivity within the game.
-Push Squares Robert Ramsey enjoyed the game's writing, characters, choices, and soundtrack, but felt the quick time events were lacking.
-VideoGamer.coms Mars Evergreen praised the game's cast, story, and choices; only noting small, occasional issues with the sound design.
+Game Informers Ben Reeves praised the narrative and choices.
+Gamekults Kelmazad enjoyed the art, gameplay, writing, and cast, but noted the jokes were becoming tired.
+GameSpots Jordan Ramée enjoyed the writing, visuals, acting, and challenge, but noted a lack of narrative consequence.
+IGNs Sarah Thwaites praised the writing and cast, but felt a lack of thrill with the hacking mini-games.
+PC Gamers Fraser Brown lauded the characters and writing, but wished for more interactivity.
+Push Squares Robert Ramsey enjoyed the writing, characters, choices, and soundtrack, but felt the quick time events were lacking.
+Nintendo Lifes Jim Norman reviewed the Nintendo Switch 2 port; praising the writing, acting, and animation, but described the gameplay as lacking and found the port's censorship strange.